-LKNE Left knee Placed on the lateral epicondyle of the left knee raced on the interar epicency ie or the ieu inter
+LKNE Left knee Placed on the lateral epicondyle of the left knee

 To locate the "precise" point for the knee marker placement, passively flex and extend the knee a little while watching the skin surface on the lateral aspect of the knee joint.
 Identify where knee joint axis passes through the lateral side of the knee by finding the lateral skin surface that comes closest to remaining fixed in the thigh.
 This landmark should also be the point about which the lower leg appears to rotate.
 Mark this point with a pen.
 With an adult patient standing, this pen mark should be about 1.5 cm above the joint line, mid-way between the front and back of the joint.
 Attach the marker at this point.